Hong Kong counts cost of protests on city's core shopping districts

 HONG KONG Hong Kong reported a slowdown in October retail sales on Monday, providing the first broad look at the impact of pro-democracy protests on core shopping areas in the Chinese-ruled city after demonstrators blocked key roads and scared off tourists.

-Protests began choking parts of the Asia financial centre in late September, disrupting business in one of the world's key markets for luxury companies.
+Protests began choking parts of the Asia financial center in late September, disrupting business in one of the world's key markets for luxury companies.

 The impact on luxury categories was clear.
-Sales of jewellery, watches, clocks and valuable gifts slid 11.6 percent, while purchases of clothing dropped 8.8 percent.
+Sales of jewelry, watches, clocks and valuable gifts slid 11.6 percent, while purchases of clothing dropped 8.8 percent.

 Electrical and photographic equipment sales jumped 23.6 percent thanks to strong demand for smartphones, helping retail sales notch a 1.4 percent gain in October to HK$38.3 billion ($4.9 billion).
 That still represented a slowdown from 4.8 percent growth in September.